Free Car Insurance Comparison

 |Travelers Home & Marine Ins Co||$1,683.09||$1,713.42||$1,600.71||$1,602.55||$7,522.15||$11,907.14||$1,765.06||$2,047.25|

-So while it is usually thought that men pay more, it’s actually women who pay more in the state of Mississippi.
+So while it is usually thought that men pay more, it’s actually women who pay more in the state of Mississippi, at least after they turn 25.
 In the data above, married women seem to be paying more than their spouses are.
 Age seems to play a huge part in this, however, as you can see that 17-25-year-old single men are paying substantially more than their female counterparts.

 For instance, from the data above, a single 17-year-old male would be paying $11,907.14 with Travelers Home & Marine Ins Co., while a 17-year-old girl would only be paying $7,22.15.